Sharon-9/system-identification-and-classification-matlab/README.md

 ## Notes

 This repository contains the student-developed solution and supporting MATLAB functions only.
 Course-provided data-generation utilities and assignment files are intentionally excluded.

-Course project developed for **Learning and Estimation of Dynamical Systems**
-MSc in Automation Engineering — University of Bologna

-**Course instructor:** Prof. Roberto Diversi